HumanSignal/label-studio/docs/source/guide/ml.md

    ```
    curl -X POST http://localhost:8080/api/ml/{id}/train
    ```
 You must have some annotated tasks before you can start training.
+Label Studio can send a train signal to ML Backend automatically on the each `N` annotations submit/update.
+You can adjust `N` on machine learning page of the project settings or completely disable this feature by setting it to `0`.

 In development mode, training logs appear in the web browser console.
 In production mode, you can find runtime logs in `my_backend/logs/uwsgi.log` and RQ training logs in `my_backend/logs/rq.log` on the server running the ML backend, which might be different from the Label Studio server.
 To see more detailed logs, start the ML backend server with the `--debug` option.